ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

     #include "std_msgs/msg/string.hpp"

     using namespace std::chrono_literals;

+These lines represent the node's dependencies.
+Recall that dependencies have to be added to ``package.xml`` and ``CMakeLists.txt``, which you'll do in the next section.

 The next line creates the node class ``MinimalPublisher`` by inheriting from ``rclcpp::Node``.
 Every ``this`` in the code is referring to the node.